QARANC.co.uk Find Extra Work

 Information about the role of Director Army Nursing Services (DANS) and Matron-in-Chief (Army) within the QARANC with the Officers who have held this position and dates of service:

-The most senior member of the Queen Alexandra’s Royal Army Nursing Corps is the DANS whose full title is Director Army Nursing Services (DANS) and Matron-in-Chief (Army).
+Up until 2016 the most senior member of the Queen Alexandra's Royal Army Nursing Corps was the DANS whose full title is Director Army Nursing Services (DANS) and Matron-in-Chief (Army).

-He or she is the highest serving Officer of the Queen Alexandra's Royal Army Nursing Corps in overall charge of the QARANC.
+He or she was the highest serving Officer of the Queen Alexandra's Royal Army Nursing Corps in overall charge of the QARANC.

-Upon appointment the DANS becomes the ex-officio President of the QARANC Association.
+Upon appointment the DANS became the ex-officio President of the QARANC Association.

 Previous Directors Army Nursing Services and Matron-in-Chief (Army) of the Queen Alexandra's Royal Army Nursing Corps